EL CAMINITO DEL REY

 Tickets - About buying Caminito del Rey Tickets

-Tickets online on the official website (https://www.caminitodelrey.info) cost is 10€ per person (including IVA) or 11,55€ including the optional shuttle bus to take you back to the starting point.
-(You can also pay the bus driver on the day).
+Tickets online on the official website (https://www.caminitodelrey.info) cost is 10€ per person (including IVA) or 11,55€ including the optional shuttle bus mentioned in the paragraph above.
+You can also pay the bus driver in cash on the day.
 When booking you must choose a start time in half hour intervals.

-Tickets for sale to the public were only released in batches of two months at a time and tended to sell out quickly.
-However the last batch released in April 2022 include dates up to 18th December 2022 and there is more availablitity.
-This is especialy good news for international tourists planning to buy tickets months ahead.
+Tickets for sale to the public now tend to be released in batches of four months at a time, 2/3 months in advance.
+Previously it was monthly and tickets sold out in days.
+Nowadays there less demand and longer forward ticket availability.
+This is especialy good news for international tourists planning to buy tickets some months ahead.

 Tour providers have a separate allocation and will accept bookings further in advance.
 Check the tour availabilty below.